 Please contact us if you would like further information on the lawful basis for any specific data processing activity.

 Who exactly we share your data with will depend on the nature of the service we are providing but can include:

 Where our professional duties of confidence as legal advisers require that we seek your consent before sharing your personal data with a third party, we will do so.
-Such consent has a different legal basis to consent for the purposes of EU/UK privacy law and seeking consent further to our professional duties will not therefore affect the basis of processing in privacy law.
-The processing under privacy EU/UK privacy law will be on the bases as set out above.
+Such consent has a different legal basis to consent for the purposes of UK privacy law and seeking consent further to our professional duties will not therefore affect the basis of processing in privacy law.
+The processing under UK privacy law will be on the bases as set out above.

 Your information may be held at our offices or with our external service providers as outlined above.
-We are committed to the security of your data as shown by our ISO 27001 information security accreditation.
-All appropriate technological and organisational measures have been put in place to protect your data from unauthorised access.
+We are committed to the security of your data as shown by our ISO 27001 information security certification.
+All appropriate technological and organisational measures have been put in place to prevent accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to your personal data.
 These measures are updated as necessary and audited externally on an annual basis.

 How long we retain your personal data for will vary from matter to matter but will be determined in accordance will the following criteria:

 In our experience limitation periods do not always determine the end of the useful life of data for our clients.
 Due to the nature of the work we do, clients usually expect us to maintain a copy of their file for archiving purposes beyond the end of any applicable limitation period.
 Unless contrary to a legal or contractual requirement, we retain personal data for up to 15 years.

 Please contact us if you would like further information on the retention period for your personal data.

 We do not typically market our services to children but where a matter involves children they must be represented by their parents, guardians, or other representative.
 We will explain to the parent or guardian why we need the child’s personal data, how it will be processed and their rights under privacy law.